Registering for Credit Classes

-Adding a course: Students may register without a permit through the day following the first class meeting (16-Week classes only).
-As an example, if the class starts on a Monday (M/W/F), a student can register through Tuesday for the class; if the class starts on Tuesday (T/R), a student can register through Wednesday for this class.
-Exceptions to this rule are courses with required safety training, licensure, accreditation or mandatory seat hours for legal reasons.
-Students are expected to take full responsibility for making up any missed coursework associated with a late registration.
-For 16-Week classes only, a $10 late registration fee will be charged for each class registered on or after the second calendar day following the first class meeting.
+Students may register without a permit through the first meeting day for a class.
+As an example, if the class starts on a Monday, a student may register for this class without a permit through the end of the first day (until 11:59 pm).
+Exceptions to this rule are custom courses or courses with required safety training, licensure, accreditation or mandatory seat hours for legal reasons.
+The waitlist function will remain active through the late (one-day) registration period.
+Once the late registration period has passed, students are required to obtain a permit from the instructor.
+A $10 late registration fee will be charged for each class added after the first class meeting.

 Automated Prerequisite Checking